nicholasdille/container-slides/160_gitlab_ci/310_steps/exercise.md

 # CI/CD Steps

+We will learn how to use CI/CD steps as building blocks of jobs.

 !!! tip "Goal"
     Learn how to...

     - Create a step
     - Add inputs to a step
-    - Use a step locally
+    - Use the step

 !!! tip "Hints"
     [Official documentation](https://docs.gitlab.com/ee/ci/steps/) for CI/CD Components